telecomsxchange/smpp-proxy/README.md

 # smpp-b2bua
 SMPP Back to Back User Agent.

-TelecomsXChange SMPP B2BUA is the core component for the SMS exchange functionality on telecomsxchange platform, it handles sms routing,billing and end to end control
+TelecomsXChange SMPP B2BUA is the core component for the SMS exchange functionality on telecomsxchange platform, it handles sms Routing,Billing and security using AAA.

 - HIGH TPS SUPPORT
 - SMS ROUTING/LCR